“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 genes.
 Your doctor will check this

-- Your doctor thinks there is a high risk of your GIST coming back (recurrence)
+- Your doctor thinks there is a high risk of your GIST coming back (recurrence).
+Your doctor can tell you more about this

 - You have satisfactory blood tests results